 - Improve access through a referral system and subsidized care and financing

 - Build capacity of health facility staff to deliver high-quality care

 - Revitalize community-level services by engaging community midwives and volunteers

 - Improve local governance of health care service provision

-- Strengthen health information systems to support the management of health services
+- Strengthen health information systems (HIS) to support the management of health services

-SHARP is implemented by John Snow, Inc. (JSI), Search for Common Ground, Yemen Family Care Association, and the National Yemeni Midwives Association.
+SHARP is implemented by JSI, Search for Common Ground, Yemen Family Care Association, and the National Yemeni Midwives Association.